 Due to the orientation of the bone parts, there is a hole formed on the side of your spine.
 It is the place where your nerves leave your back.
-On every segment, there is one nerve present.
-After abandoning they form nerves that run through your legs.
+In every segment, there is one nerve present.
+After abandoning, they form nerves that run through your legs.

 Your spinal cord runs through the vertebral foramen.